foszlany/WebTouhou/README.md

 ## How to play
 1. Clone the repository
 2. Start a live server for index.html
-3. Use the keyboard or the mouse to play, Keyboard is **heavily** recommended.
+3. Use the keyboard or the mouse to play.
+     - Keyboard is **heavily** recommended.